-Latest insights for buying Melbourne property in 2019
+August 1, 2019 | Latest insights for buying Melbourne property in 2019

 Most property economists believe the worst of the housing downturn is over, with a stabilisation of the Sydney and Melbourne real estate markets and property prices now leveling.
 The Melbourne property correction has seen the median price in Middle Melbourne sitting at less than $900,000 for the first time in almost three years.
-This has created ideal opportunities for those wanting to trade up into more coveted Middle Melbourne areas and obtain larger accommodation.
+This has created ideal opportunities for those wanting to ‘trade up’ into more coveted Middle Melbourne areas and obtain larger accommodation.

 A major factor contributing to the improvement of Melbourne’s property market is the significantly lower stock levels with 25% fewer properties for sale compared to this time last year.
 There has also been many incentivizing announcements and changes made with the recent Federal Election, Major Bank’s easing the assessment criteria for new loans, two interest rate cuts and future tax cuts planned.